ghi-electronics/Docs/software/netmf/getting-started.md

 ## Next Steps

 We are currently updating the NETMF documentation found in our NETMF [Tutorials](tutorials/intro.md).
-We also have extensive NETMF documentation on our old website which can be viewed [here](http://old.ghielectronics.com/support/netmf).